 To validate the bioinformatic data obtained from the metagenomic analysis, the collected stool samples were plated on antibiotic-containing enrichment agar under aerobic conditions for 24 hours (table 2).
 The bioinformatic analysis indicated the ability of gut bacteria to grow on almost all antibiotic-containing agar plates with a frequency exceeding 80%, except for chloramphenicol (63.64%).
-As shown in figure 2,

-Figure 2: Culturable aerobic antibiotic resistant bacteria in Indonesian stool samples were found to be highly abundant and frequent.
-The enumeration of culturable aerobic bacteria from stool samples using antibiotic-containing media revealed a high abundance of antibiotic resistant bacteria, with a frequency exceeding 60% for all tested antibiotics.
-C: Coastal; H: Highland; high CFU: high colony-forming unit the highest frequency was recorded in media supplemented with trimethoprim and sulfamethoxazole (100%).
+As shown in figure 2, the highest frequency was recorded in media supplemented with trimethoprim and sulfamethoxazole (100%).
 Enumeration data showed that erythromycin and sulfonamides had the highest number of resistant bacteria per gram of stool samples.
 These findings confirmed the high frequency of antibiotic resistant bacteria in the gut microbiota.

-Isolated Vancomycin-resistant Bacteria are Intrinsically Resistant leading to the isolation and identification of 65 strains.
+Isolated Vancomycin-resistant Bacteria are Intrinsically Resistant

+This study focused on vancomycin-resistant bacteria in Indonesian gut microbiota, as their genes exhibited diverse but relatively low abundance according to the metagenomic analyses.
+The colonies grown from the enumeration experiment were isolated and identified based on their 16s rRNA sequence, leading to the isolation and identification of 65 strains.
 As expected, vancomycin resistance was found to be an intrinsic mechanism in the majority of these strains.
 While the isolated vancomycin-resistant bacteria were mostly Gram-negative, certain Gram-positive bacteria, such as Weisella confusa and Lactiplantibacillus plantarum, were identified in the highland population samples (table 4).